bfcamara/bfcamara.com/content/posts/2020/2020-10-23---DDD-are-we-doing-it-right.md

 Complexity in the Heart of Software"](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215), and I can say that it was very hard to digest it**.
-By that time, my feeling was that there were missing good samples to serve as reference implementation.
+By that time, my feeling was that there were missing good samples to serve as base reference implementation.
 It started to appear then some samples in the community, but I never got 100% happy with a single one, where I could say _"That is the one"_.
-Even today, from time to time, I **still search for new DDD samples to see how they are tackling software complexity.
+Even today, from time to time, I **still search for new DDD samples to see how they are tackling software complexity**.

 Fortunately, we have more samples today that we can learn from, at least the tactical aspects of a DDD implementation.
 I say tactical, because regarding the